reconstructing a journey

 On October 17th 2023 I went to the hospital for an echography; the radiologist asked me almost immediately if they could perform a biopsy.
 So they stuck a needle in my breast and took out a few tissue samples.
 It was painful as hell and I ended up crying, confused, and trembling on the bed.
 The doctor asked me why I went alone for a check of this entity.
 Well, I didn’t know better, but there was my first lesson:

-The files I chose for this day are two scans from the echography, they both clearly show the lesion; the second picture also shows the measurements the radiologist took.
+The data I chose for this day are two scans from the echography, they both clearly show the lesion; the second picture also shows the measurements the radiologist took.

 October 20, 2023

-mammography, first visit with gynecologist: I was diagnosed
+mammography & first visit with gynecologist: I received a diagnosis

 The radiologist that saw me on October 17th, booked me a mammography for 3 days later.
 I had never done this exam before, and it was very painful, especially because my breast was still suffering from the biopsy.
 But a mammography can highlight things that an echography cannot, so it was necessary.
 In the meantime, the results of my biopsy came in, and there was no doubt: “it’s cancer, a breast carcinoma, and unfortunately a triple negative one”, said the doctor.

 The data I chose for this event are the four scans of the mammography and a revised version of the biopsy results.
 The biopsy analysis started on 2023-10-17 at 5:50pm, and it kept being updated until 2023-11-01.
-I have highlighted in red the medical decisions (besluit, in Dutch).
+I have highlighted in red the medical decisions.
 At the end you’ll also find a single value, the level of the CA 15-3 tumor marker in my blood.
-Keep it in mind: it will come back later on.
+It will come back quite a bit in the following months.

 first chat with a breast nurse

 The gynecologist explained the therapy plan and the additional exams that needed to happen as soon as possible.
 I was not alone, this time around, and I am forever grateful about it: I didn’t understand all of it, to be honest, too caught up in a whirlwind of thoughts, fears, questions.
 I was sent to the breast clinic, where a breast nurse was ready to talk to me.
+I just couldn’t stop crying.
+Everybody kept telling me I was going to lose my hair.
+It’s the only thing I can still remember very clearly.
 I was given a folder and a box: everything I needed to know was in there.
-I just couldn’t stop crying.

 October 23, 2023